purgeme/godot_mediapipe_module/README.md

 This is a module for Godot.
 It provides access to this mediapipe library inside godot as a module.
 This provides different types of tracking/solutions from mediapipe inside godot.

-The way things are set up, it can run other graphs but only output stream of `NormalizedLandmarkList` type is supported for now.
+The way things are set up, it can run other graphs but only output stream of `mediapipe::NormalizedLandmarkList` type is supported for now.
+Support for more data types such as Images is coming...

 ## Getting started: